vadym-tyshchenko-moc/flask-app-dockerized/README.md

 {"first_name":"Hyper","id":"90","last_name":"Skill"}
 ```

-# To run with the Docker?
+# To run with the Docker
 1. Navigate to the project root directory and build the Image:
 ```
 $ docker build -t flask-app .